arunvel1988/openshift101/workshop/all-in-one/README.md

 OpenShift is an open source container application platform based on the Kubernetes container orchestrator for enterprise application development and deployment.
 In this workshop we'll be using an OpenShift cluster on IBM’s public cloud.
 OpenShift provides a way to empower developers to deploy code and not worry about the underlying ecosystem.

 This workshop will show you a happy path to take advantage of most of the best parts of OpenShift and what it can offer.
-Specifically, this quick lab will show how a developer can use OpenShift to deploy a sample Node.js application.
+Specifically, this quick lab will cover the following:

+1. Getting started with Kubernetes
+1. Deploy a Node application with Source-to-Image
+1. Updating the application with a Webhook

 **Let's get started!**

 ---

-# Exercise 0: Playing with Kubernetes
+# Exercise 0: Getting started with Kubernetes

+A Kubernetes cluster consists of a set of worker machines, called nodes, that run **containerized** applications.
+The worker node(s) host the Pods that are the components of the application workload.
+The control plane manages the worker nodes and the Pods in the cluster.

+## Checking access to a Kubernetes cluster

 Check if the Kubernetes cluster is ready by running the command below to return the Kubernetes version.